ComplexSecurity/knowledge-base/docs/programming/fopen.md

 }
 ```

->[!caution]
+!!! danger
->In this example, the script uses a query parameter (file) to open a file.
+    In this example, the script uses a query parameter (file) to open a file.
 An attacker could manipulate the query string to access sensitive files.
 For instance, using a URL like:

 ```bash
 http://example.com/script.php?file=../../etc/passwd